thejaminator/prompt_reward_rl/documentation/main_page.md

 Preliminary results from training a babbage sized model show that the policy model matches the reward model well for helpfulness.
 However, for harmlessness the model does not perform as well.

 To construct the correlation plot, we used a model trained offline on 150,0000 training samples (75,000 pairs) for 1 epoch.

-We sampled 500 prompts from the test set.

-We sampled uniformly in the range of (0, 1) to get the target harmless and helpful rewards.
+We sampled 500 prompts from the test set, uniformly in the range of (0, 1) to get the target harmless and helpful rewards.
 These rewards were sampled individually and are not correlated.
 These rewards were placed in the prompt for inference.

-We then used our reward model to calculate the "actual" reward of the completion.
+The reward models calculated the "actual" reward of the completion.

-*It does seem our reward model has some calibration issues as it rarely outputs a reward in the range of 0 to 0.1 and 0.9 to 1.0
+\*It does seem our reward model has some calibration issues as it rarely outputs a reward in the range of 0 to 0.1 and 0.9 to 1.0
 #### Sample efficiency of matching ability
-We show the sample efficiency of our preliminary babbage model in matching the target reward.
+We investigate how many samples it takes our preliminary babbage model to matching the target reward.

 ![sample_efficiency_babbage_1_epoch.png](images%2Fsample_efficiency_babbage_1_epoch.png)

-Training examples below 50,000 training examples did not result in any statistically significant correlation.
+Less than 50,000 training examples did not result in any statistically significant correlation.
 Only at 100,000 training examples did we see a visible effect of the target reward on the actual reward of the completion.

 \* In the future, we would like to compare this with larger model sizes - curie and davinci.
-#### More epochs?
+#### Do more epochs improve reward matching ability?
+We investigate if more epochs during offline training improves reward matching ability.
+This avoids having to obtain more offline training data.

 ## Reward model details